Parliamentary Voting System and Constituencies Act 2011: Passage of Part 2 through Parliament

 The bill instructed the boundary commissions to undertake the Sixth Periodic Review of Westminster constituencies before 2014, which would have involved a significant redistribution of seats between the four parts of the UK and the near-equalisation of constituency sizes by registered electorate.
 In accordance with this, the Boundary Commissions began a full revision of constituency boundaries with an instruction to reduce the number of constituencies to 600 and to recommend constituencies which are no more than 5% above or below the standard size.
 However, in August 2012, Liberal Democrats party leader Nick Clegg announced that his party would oppose the implementation of the new constituency boundaries as a reaction to the failure of the government to enact House of Lords reform.
 In January 2013, the Government lost a vote on this timetable, which effectively ended the entire process.
 The boundary commissions were required to produce their reports by 1 October 2013 but they announced the cancellation of the reviews on 31 January 2013.

+Part 3

+Short title, commencement and extent

+Section 18 of the act provided that the act would extend to the United Kingdom, save that part 1 of schedule 3 would extend only to England and Wales and Scotland, and that part 2 of that schedule would extend only to Northern Ireland.

+Section 20 of the act provided that the act may be cited as the "Parliamentary Voting System and Constituencies Act 2011".